NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS CloudFormation.md

  - Create a change set is an option in the stack.
 Using this instead of just simply overwritting it will show additional information about the change prior to taking action.

+## Custom Resources

+CloudFormation **doesn't support everything**.
+Custom Resources let Cloudformation integrate with anything it doesnt natively support currently.
+- CloudFormation can pass data to something, and get data back from something.
+With the use of Lambda functions and response URLs (used for task completion verification).
+- Since the custom resource was configured through CloudFormation, upon deletion of the stack the custom Lambda resource will also cleanup itself.

+Ex.

+w/o Custom Resource
+- If we have Cloudformation template that creates an S3 and a user manually adds files to it after completion, upon deletion of the stack, the operation will *fail* as it will encounter an issue with the bucket not being empty.

+with Custom Resource
+- If we have a cloudformation template that creates and S3 bucket, and uses a Lambda custom resources to add files to the bucket.
+Then a user manually adds more files to the bucket.
+When the stack is deleted, Cloudformation will use the reverse of the lambda function and delete all resources in the bucket.
+It then will delete the S3 bucket.
+Causing no error.